 [guestpost] This is a guest post by Ralph Cochran.
 Ralph is the Principal Consultant at Schola Inbound Marketing which helps private Christian and Classical schools increase enrollment. [/guestpost]

 If your school is paying for advertising on search engines and other websites, then you are light years ahead of your competition.
-However, paid Internet advertising is only one piece of a comprehensive inbound marketing strategy.
+However, paid search for schools is only one piece of a comprehensive inbound marketing strategy.
 If all you are doing is paying for advertising online, you may want to re-think your strategy.

-The Difference Between Paid Search and Inbound Marketing
+The Difference Between Paid Search for Schools and Inbound Marketing

 Using paid search as your only online marketing tactic has a number of pitfalls.
 These pitfalls can be overcome with other inbound marketing tactics design to get high rankings in the organic search results.

 - Paid search is complex.
 These campaigns are complicated to set up and run when you do them right.
 If you are just starting out and are going to run your own campaigns, then you are going to be on a steep and sometimes expensive learning curve.
 Your campaigns will be less effective until you can move ahead on the learning curve.
 This means that you are going to need a significant budget for advertising and you will need to invest a lot of funds.
 This can be fine if you can get the campaigns to produce results but is often times an expensive process for a beginner.

 On the other hand, inbound marketing techniques are simple to deploy.
 While they do require work, the learning curve is less steep than paid search.
 Once you learn some basic strategies, you can begin to move forward with your marketing.
 Please do not misunderstand me and think that inbound marketing is easy to setup.
 No it is real work.
 I know first-hand as I make a living off of helping schools implement an inbound marketing strategy.
 If it were easy and everyone could just do it, I doubt I would have as many clients.